bobshort4bobby4/PP5-v1/README.md

    - to be able to create a user account, to track my interaction with the site.
    - to be able to manage my user profile, to make site use easy.
    - to review my profile details and order details, to engender trust and provide as transparent process as possible.
-   - to have all actions confirmed by email, to engender trust and provide as transparent process as possible.
+   - to have all orders confirmed by email, to engender trust and provide as transparent process as possible.

    #### Site Owner Goals
    As a Site Owner I want:
-   - to provide a quality website in order to drive sales and increase profits.
+   - to provide an easy to use website in order to drive sales and increase profits.
    - to engage potential customers and ensure they return to the site in the future, to drive sales and increase profits.
    - to use the site as a marketing tool, to drive sales and increase profits.
    - to enable staff members to perform certain admin tasks from the frontend, to efficiently run the site.